Escape From the Cold After a Day of Winter Recreation at These 11 Cozy Adirondack Bars

 While this restaurant is technically just outside of the Adirondack park, it's definitely worth the visit.
 Morgan & Co. in Glens Falls has a fine dining menu and an impressive drink list.
 Try their "Sex on a Snowbank" with Malibu rum and coconut milk for a cocktail with a wintry twist!
 There's a fireplace in the dining room, close to the bar area for extra ambience.

-Morgan & Co is less than 15 minutes from West Mountain Ski Resort in Queensbury, where they offer downhill skiing, cross-country skiing, and snow tubing.
+Morgan & Co is less than 15 minutes from West Mountain Ski Resort in Queensbury, where they offer downhill skiing and snow tubing.

 Big Moose Inn & Restaurant (Eagle Bay, NY)

 Located along the shores of Big Moose Lake in Eagle Bay, the Big Moose Inn & Restaurant's tavern features a beautifully crafted wooden bar, and there's a large fireplace that keeps the building warm during winter.
 Try their blackened prime rib sandwich or one of their many soups along with your beverage!
 They offer a great variety of beers, wines, and cocktails.

 You'll want to pop into this bar after a day of snowshoeing, as there are several snowshoeing trails close by.
 Number four at the link below is closest to the Big Moose Inn:

 O.P.
 Frederick's (Chestertown, NY)